wsperat/forest-fire/bindings/python/README.md

 `Table` is the public container for validated training data.
 You can pass raw data directly to `train(...)`, but building a `Table` explicitly is useful when you want preprocessing and validation separated from fitting.

+`Table` is intentionally training-oriented.
+For inference, the intended path is to pass raw arrays, dicts, dataframes, lazyframes, or sparse matrices directly to `predict(...)`.

 `Table` chooses between:

 - `DenseTable` for mixed numeric/binary data